Skipping Prime Day? Scoop Target deals on furniture, kitchen appliances, fire pits and more

 The best Target deals you can shop

-Here are our top five favorite competing Prime Day deals you can shop at Target right now, including a Vizio 4K TV and a KitchenAid stand mixer.
+Here are our top ten favorite competing Prime Day deals you can shop at Target right now, including a Vizio 4K TV and a KitchenAid stand mixer.

 Ninja Foodi 4-Quart 5-in-1 Indoor Grill and Air Fryer for $179.99 (Save $50)